The Dominion of New England was a merging of British colonies in New England in the 17th century.

 This new charter, issued in 1691, made the Massachusetts Bay Colony a royal colony, meaning the governor was appointed by the monarchy instead of elected.
 The charter also absorbed the Plymouth Colony into the Massachusetts Bay Colony.
 According to the book Church and State in Massachusetts, the new charter simply continued the policies of the Dominion of New England:

 “The Massachusetts charter, as we have seen, illustrates the way in which William III followed the colonial policy of the last two Stuarts in its political and economic phases.
 William believed, as had the Stuarts, that the well being of the empire lay in the enforcement of the Navigation Acts; he believed that colonial governments which had shown a tendency to resists such law in a spirit of independence must be controlled, and that the way to do this was to be found in uniting them and bringing them more closely under the crown.”

 The loss of the original old charter was devastating to the puritans, although the Anglicans in the colony welcomed it.
 The puritan colonists deeply resented these changes and opposed the government’s attempts at controlling the colony.
 Many historians speculate that the colonist’s anxiety and unrest during this time period was one of the many underlying factors in the Salem Witch Trials of 1692.

 The Dominion of New England forever changed the culture of the New England colonies from a strict puritan society independent of Britain into a much more secular royal colony.

-What Should Constitutions Do? edited by Ellen Frankel Paul, Fred D. Miller, Jr, Jeffrey Paul; 2011
+What Should Constitutions Do?
+Edited by Ellen Frankel Paul, Fred D. Miller, Jr, Jeffrey Paul.
+Cambridge University Press, 2011.

-Salem Witchcraft and Cotton Mather: A Reply; Charles Wentworth Upham; 1869
+Upham, Charles Wentworth.
+Salem Witchcraft and Cotton Mather: A Reply.
+1869